HoustonUseRs/intro-to-web-scraping/workshop_guide.md

 ## Outline

-What is webscraping?
+#### What is webscraping?
 >>>

-Why might you need to scrape?
+#### Why might you need to scrape?

-brief why
+* you want information from a lot of similar pages
+* you want information structured in a way that you can easily use to analyze or make other things
+* harvesting things...
+  * emails/contact info
+  * images
+  * downloading files/pdfs, etc.

+_and_

-no API
+* no API

-you want information from a lot of similar pages you want information structured in a way that you can easily use to analyze or make other things concrete example projects types of results visualization maps, charts, etc dashboard analysis with multiple rows of data with text for processing the language harvesting things... emails/contact info images downloading files/pdfs, etc. for all of these, "scraping" allows us to "scrape" information that we want from existing websites. this is very useful when we want to build things using information available on websites in a format that is not easy to use for building visualizations, dashboards, and analyses.
+for:

+* visualization
+* maps, charts, etc
+* dashboard
+* analysis
+* text processing

+"scraping" allows us to "scrape" information that we want from existing websites to build things using information available on the web.

 ## Flow of the workshop
 how to scrape, without any coding